paulomarquesc/AzureRmStorageTable/docs/README.md

 ## Updates<a name="updates"></a>

+**Update 03/11/2021**: Included a new example at the [Troubleshooting](#troubleshooting) section provided by the Storage team on how to obtain a table based SAS token and consume it within this module.

 **Update 08/06/2019**: Comments were removed from the original blog post due to efforts to centralize discussions and/or issues into the module repo due to this module ownership being changed.
 If you have any issues/comments, please file a comment/issue [here](https://github.com/paulomarquesc/AzureRmStorageTable/issues).

 **Update 04/04/2019**: To avoid confusion if this module supports the new Az Powershell module, a new module name was released in the PowerShell Gallery under the name **AzTable**.
 The old name, **AzureRmStorageTable** will be kept in the gallery for compatibility purposes, both references the same code.
 This document will reference the new module name only.